samvera-labs/openseadragon-react-viewer/README.md

 Starter configuration for a project which handles development and npm packaging of a React/Redux micro application exported as a React component.

-**Note**: This configuration does not (currently) publish to the NPM registry, but rather is meant to `import` the packaged wrapper component directly via a Github branch.
-See **Deployment** notes below for more info and example code.

 ## Goals

-1. This boilerplate repository aims to be a single repository which is both a development environment, and offers `npm` packaging capabilities.
+This boilerplate repository aims to be a single repository which is both a development environment, and offers `npm` packaging capabilities.

 ## Getting Started